Tag Archive for: Paul Aspelin REALTOR®

 Copyright protected.
 All Rights Reserved.

 If you spend any time outdoors in Grand Junction—hiking, walking around town, running errands, or heading out on day trips—you quickly learn that staying hydrated isn’t optional.
-The high desert climate, abundant sunshine, and elevation make having the right water bottle more important than most people expect—especially for anyone who’s new to living or recreating on the Western Slope.
+The high desert climate, abundant sunshine, and elevation make having the right water bottles more important than most people expect—especially for anyone who’s new to living or recreating on the Western Slope.

 Water Bottle Collection